About the Project

 Generating a new vocabulary of pain on the basis of the compiled pain words and descriptions; generating pain models supplemented with pictorial material

-Reconstructing the fictional logic of pain.
+Reconstructing the fictional logic of pain. - Theoretical starting points

 In Roland Borgards‘ study on the poetics of pain[1] Goethe’s ode „Prometheus“[2] plays a central role as it drafts the image of human life on the basis of autonomy.
 In this way it represents the anthropological revaluation of pain in the 18th century: From now on pain in literature and medicine is no longer understood as god’s punishment or a mere disturbance, and so the doors are opened for a research on the meaning of the physical signs of pain.